 - Collier – all of the area bounded by Canning Highway, Ryrie Avenue, Blamey Place and South Terrace

-For more information about the State Underground Power Program, visit the Western Power website.
+For more information about the State Underground Power Program, visit the Public Utilities Office website.

 Additional frequently asked questions are available on the Western Power website.